 We eat a lot of Indian food in our house, and we are big fans of several of Aldi’s Regular Buy and Special Buy Indian offerings.
-We also like to try Indian food from other grocers, so when I saw mini samosas at Aldi’s cousin store, Trader Joe’s, I picked one a box of each variety.
+We especially like to eat samosas, which are only available occasionally from Aldi.
+However, Aldi’s cousin store, Trader Joe’s, sells samosas all year, so I picked up a box of each variety.

 Many people are convinced that Aldi and Trader Joe’s sell the exact same products but just under different brand names and in different packaging.
 We have not seen that play out in our own experiences.
-In this instance, Trader Joe’s samosas are uniquely different from Aldi’s samosas, which are sold in Aldi stores occasionally as ALDI Finds / Special Buys.
+In this instance, Trader Joe’s samosas are uniquely different from Aldi’s samosas, both in taste and in terms of calories and other nutrition factors.
 Let’s take a look:

 Trader Joe’s mini samosas come in two flavors: vegetable and chicken.
 Both are a product of Canada.